ebukaracer/EzUnityUtils/README.md

 - *..and much more.*

 ## Installation
-Drag and drop the downloaded **.unitypackage** above into your Unity project's `Assets` directory and follow the setup guide [here](https://github.com/ebukaracer/EzUnityUtils/blob/main/SETUPGUIDE.md)
+Drag and drop the downloaded **.unitypackage** above into your Unity project's `Assets` directory.
+You can omit to include the demo project during import.
+Check out the setup guide [here](https://github.com/ebukaracer/EzUnityUtils/blob/main/SETUPGUIDE.md)

 ## Usage
 *After properly setting up this package, you're ready to start consuming the [APIs](https://github.com/ebukaracer/EzUnityUtils/blob/pkg-EzSaver/DOCS.md#ezsaver)*: